hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/docs/README.md

 * If a `PersistentVolumeClaim` is deleted the disk will be scrubbed shortly after by the `daemonset`
   * This could take several hours for large disks and incur a lot of IO and processing cycles
 * If a node is deleted the `PersistentVolume` is retained on the cluster and must be removed manually
+* Each disk will be converted to a single `PersistentVolume`, RAID is not implemented to combine them

+> L Series NVME volumes are 1.92 TB, the largest 20x instance supports 10 disks (see the [node type/size matrix](/modules/nodes/matrix.md))

 ---